realtobi999/Python_MatrixRain/README.md

 - `Python 3.x`
 - `keyboard` library
+- `iridis` library
 - `numpy` library

 #### Install Dependencies

 You can install the necessary libraries using the following commands:

+*Note: The keyboard library requires sudo permissions on linux so please install all required libraries with sudo mode.*

 ```bash
 pip install keyboard numpy
 ```

+*Note: The keyboard library requires sudo permissions on linux so run the app as sudo.*

 **To run the application**, simply execute this in the terminal: